cunnie/writings/i_am_become_forever.md

 "Gates is not a woman either.
 Gates isn't human.
 Gates is an AI."

 "He seemed so human.
-He seemed warm, friendly — kinda like a wise grandfather."
+He seemed warm, friendly — like a wise grandfather."

 "Oh yes, a lot of engineering went into that.
 The human-factors aspect of Gates was really important — they knew that people had biases, pre-conceived notions,